neuefische/web-exercises/sessions/html-forms/zoo/readme.md

 ## Email Address

 In order to get back to you, the Zoo needs to know your email address.
-Create the necessary `input field` and the corresponding `label`.
+Create the necessary `input field` of type `email` and add the corresponding `label`.

 ## Arrival Date